Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Equivariant quantum cohomology, GLSM, and integrable model

-As will be discussed with explicit examples in section \ref{ssec:GLSM-EQC}, by considering the case of Fano target space and also from the comparison with the GLSM results, we expect that the equivariant integration of the element $[f (\Gamma, \mathbf{z},h;q)]$ of equivariant quantum cohomology ring $QH^*_{GL_n(\mathbb{C}) \times \mathbb{C}^*} (T^* \mathrm{Gr} (r, n);\mathbb{C})$ is also calculated by using the formula \eqref{equivint}.\footnote{As we will see, we expect that it works for $T^*\text{Gr}(r,n)$ when $r\leq n-r$, and we use ideal when calculating the case $r \geq n-r$.} More specifically, given a ring element we reduce the degree of the ring element by using the ideal $\mathcal{I}_{{\sf q}}$ whenever it is possible and then apply the formula \eqref{equivint} to the resulting ring element, which generically depends on the parameter ${\sf q}$.
-The GLSM correlation function of the operator corresponding to a given original ring element is expected to match with the equivariant integration obtained in a way we have just described.
+In section \ref{ssec:GLSM-EQC} we calculate the equivariant integration of the elements $[f (\Gamma, \mathbf{z},h;q)]$ in the equivariant quantum cohomology ring $QH^*_{GL_n(\mathbb{C}) \times \mathbb{C}^*} (T^* \mathrm{Gr} (r, n);\mathbb{C})$ for several examples by using the formula \eqref{equivint} and check that they match with the corresponding GLSM correlators.
+More specifically, given a ring element, we reduce the degree of the ring element by using the ideal $\mathcal{I}_{{\sf q}}$ whenever it is possible and then apply the formula \eqref{equivint} to the resulting ring element, which depends on the parameter ${\sf q}$ in general.\footnote{As we will discuss, we expect that it works for $T^*\text{Gr}(r,n)$ when $r\leq n-r$ and we calculate differently when $r > n-r$.} The GLSM correlation function of the operator corresponding to a given original ring element before reducing is expected to match with the result of the equivariant integration obtained in a way we have just described.